DmitryAlCh/mypage/people.md

 Martial arts (Kung-fu) coach.
 Can open unexpected sides of Your personality.
 Has super ability to stay sharp under real stress, and boost confidence of people, with His calm voice.

+### <a name="sergey-gromov" />Sergey Gromov [Ellat ltd](https://www.ellat.lv)

+This is how software developers used to be in old days.
+Silent, thoughtful, working long hours, "console + notepad".
+Amounts of complexity multiplied by sometimes weird hostility of clients(tough industry), Sergey can withstand is remarkable.
+We are "soy-devs" next to Him.

+### <a name="dmitry-mihejev" />Dmitry Mihejev [facebook](https://www.facebook.com/v.strelok)

+Man with diverse skill-set, starting from marketing to refrigerator servicing and photography.(seriously)
+Does all sorts of photography, naked nature, naked girls and so on.
+While having tons of commercial photography experience, decided not trade Art for coin, and does it for the pure joy or whatever He finds there.